danieldotnl/hass-multiscrape/README.md

 # HA MultiScrape custom component

+## This repository is discontinued and replaced by https://github.com/danieldotnl/ha-multiscrape.
+The new repository is part of the default HACS store.
+Please switch!

 This Home Assistant custom component can scrape multiple fields (using CSS selectors) from a single HTTP request (the existing scrape sensor can scrape a single field only).
 The scraped data becomes available in separate sensors.

 It is based on both the existing [Rest sensor](https://www.home-assistant.io/integrations/rest/) and the [Scrape sensor](https://www.home-assistant.io/integrations/scrape).
 Most properties of the Rest and Scrape sensor apply.